octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.13 - 2024-06-14 =
+* Geocode address automatically after XML/CSV imports if a) no lat lng mapped or exists already and b) 'show map' field is mapped
+* Remove pagination restrictions when doing a Houzez to Houzez import
+* Add post ID to log entries relating to failed geocoding requests
+* Use geocoding country set in Houzez options as default country when making geocoding requests when relevant
+* Add filter 'houzez_property_feed_geocoding_country' allowing changing of default country used for geocoding
+* Optimisation to field mapping process

 = 2.2.12 - 2024-06-13 =
 * Added support for importing properties in the thinkSPAIN XML format